 Not at all!
 Our Code Club volunteers come from all walks of life - teachers, parents, students, grandparents, business people.
 You do not need any experience in coding.
 Just the ability to give one hour a week to teach the next generation of young programmers.

 Yes.
 Everyone who volunteers at a Code Club is required to have a Working With Children Check by law.
 It is quick, easy and free to get for volunteer work.

 We recommend you make a Code Club Australia account here so you get access to a range of extra resources and support to help you run your club.

 We will primarily contact you via the email you provide to us when you sign up to be a volunteer.
 For any urgent issues, we will contact you via phone through your public venue.
 You can download our Privacy Statement in the footer below.

-Whether you're a new club starting up or an established club looking to expand, your Code Club can advertise for new volunteers directly from the club management app!
-Simply with your Code Club Australia account and navigate to your club in the "Clubs" tab.
+Whether you're a new club starting up or an established club looking to expand, your Code Club can advertise for new volunteers directly from the club management app.
+Simply login with your Code Club Australia account and navigate to your club in the "Clubs" tab.
 Here you can edit your club and tick the 'looking for volunteers?' checkbox.
-Afterwards, your club will be shown on the map to new volunteers as open to volunteers!
+Afterwards, your club will be shown on the Find a Club map to new volunteers as open to volunteers.
 Watch the applications roll in!
 Also take a look at the Resources available from your Club Dashboard.
-There are posters and other helpful documents to help.
+There are posters and other documents to help.